eecs582-andlars-hasinha-hejohns/fuse-stackfs/modified_workloads/README.md

 notice that the backing store is mounted or the userspace filesystem is mounted, you'll need to unmount them manually.
 2. To unmount the backing store manually, use `sudo umount /path/to/backing/store/mountpoint`.
-3. To unmount the userspace file system manually, use `sudo fusermount3 /path/to/userspace/fs/mountpoint`.
+3. To unmount the userspace file system manually, use `sudo fusermount3 -u /path/to/userspace/fs/mountpoint`.

 ### Assumptions that `filebench_runner.py` makes. ###
 The `filebench_runner.py` script assumes that the `fusermount3`, `mke2fs`, and